 What form(s) does this medication come in?

-Each white-to-off-white, round tablet, with "Z5" on one side and a logo on the other side, contains zopiclone 5 mg.
+Each white-to-off-white, round tablet, with "Z5" on one side and a logo on the other side, contains 5 mg of zopiclone.
 Nonmedicinal ingredients: calcium hydrogen phosphate, HPMC 2910/hypromellose 6cP, lactose monohydrate, macrogol/PEG 3000, magnesium stearate, potato starch dried, silicon dioxide, sodium starch glycolate, titanium dioxide, and triacetine/glycerol triacetrate.

-Each blue, oval tablet, with "Z 7.5" on one side and a logo on the other side, contains zopiclone 7.5 mg.
+Each blue, oval tablet, with "Z 7.5" on one side and a logo on the other side, contains 7.5 mg of zopiclone.
 Nonmedicinal ingredients: calcium hydrogen phosphate, FD&C Blue No. 1/Brilliant Blue FCF Aluminum Lake, macrogol/PEG 3350, magnesium stearate, polyvinyl alcohol (partially hydrolyzed), potato starch dried, silicon dioxide, sodium starch glycolate, talc, and titanium dioxide.

 How should I use this medication?

 The usual starting dose is 3.75 mg taken just before bedtime when required to help with difficulty sleeping.
 The recommended adult dose of zopiclone ranges from 3.75 mg to 7.5 mg.
 The maximum daily dose is 5 mg for seniors, people with reduced liver or kidney function, and people taking certain medications.
 This medication may be habit-forming and should be taken exactly as prescribed by your doctor.
 You should not typically use zopiclone for more than 7 to 10 days in a row.

 If you have been taking this medication regularly for an extended period of time, do not stop taking it suddenly without talking with your doctor.